rayalan/binary-adages/content/pages/profile-professional-strengths.md

 > _Anonymous coworker praise_

 # Relationally-oriented leadership

+_There are no technical problems, only people problems._ This is one of my favorite witticisms.
+Major engineering efforts are not primarily about being good with computers, they are about influencing and organizing people over the long haul.

 > Attitude, oddly enough.
 Alan is always positive and thoughtful, with good ideas to offer on any topic.
 He's tactful in delivery of feedback, and makes allies easily.
 >